-[Note: From 1977-1979, Michael Letwin was a founding member of the International Socialist Organization.
-This document is posted for historical reference, and not as a critique of the ISO today.]
+[Note: From 1977-1979, Michael Letwin was a founding member of the International Socialist Organization.]

 Resignation From the International Socialist Organization (ISO)